atototo/azak-ting/docs/bmm-architecture-2025-11-11.md

 ## Executive Summary

-Craveny is deployed as a cost-efficient single-node SaaS stack: Docker Compose on an EC2 t3.small instance orchestrates Postgres, Redis, Milvus (with etcd + MinIO), while FastAPI and Next.js power the API/notification layer and investor dashboard.
+Azak is deployed as a cost-efficient single-node SaaS stack: Docker Compose on an EC2 t3.small instance orchestrates Postgres, Redis, Milvus (with etcd + MinIO), while FastAPI and Next.js power the API/notification layer and investor dashboard.
 The architecture emphasizes 24/7 uptime, deterministic model-comparison experiences, and easy rehydration from source via scripted setup.

 ## Project Initialization